kaeltran16/iShop/README.md

 # iShop
-A online shopping website with ASP.net core 2.0, Angular 4
+An online shopping website with ASP.net core 2.0, Angular 4